Characters: House, Wilson

 “Okay.
 So what I want to try is focused radiation.
 But what I was thinking was that a radioactive implant might be more effective.”

 House calls him a moron for even considering the implant, then launches into a five minute analysis of the optimum schedule and dosage of radiation.
-His voice becomes hoarse, and fades completely a couple of times; Wilson hears him clear his throat.
+His voice becomes hoarse, and fades completely a couple of times;

 “House, listen.
 I’m really thirsty.
 Hate to do this to ya, but I need to go down to the lobby, hit the Coke machine.
 Can’t take the cell; no reception.
 So I’m just gonna leave it here.
 Gonna take a few minutes, though—need to get change from the front desk.
 Why don’t you get something to drink too?
 This might be a long one.”
 C’mon, House.
 How long’s it been?
 Seven hours?
 Ten?
 Make yourself get up, get some water.
 I won’t hang up.
 I’m not going anywhere.
 Do it.